Mumbela/ioace.net/README.md

 ## Database creation.

-The databases can be created by typing and running `rails db:create` on Windows Operating Sytem, or `bin/rails db:create` on a linux-related platform on your console.
+The databases can be created by typing and running `bin/rails db:create` on a linux-related platform on your console.
+You need to forgo the `bin/` on Windows OS.
+The command `rails db:create` will run on windows just fine, but you may need to add the Ruby 'bin' folder to your environment variables in order to use it on any console.

 ## Database initialization

 ## Testing
+Testing in Rails is simple.
+Simply run `bin/rails test` on your console to run all tests.
+* `bin/rails test test/models/user_test.rb` will run tests for a specific file.
+* `bin/rails test test/models/user_test.rb:12` to run a specific line for testing, or `bin/rails test test/models/user_test.rb:12:20` run multiple lines for testing.
+* You can run multiple files and directories at the same time:
+`bin/rails test test/controllers test/integration/login_test.rb`

+You can run `bin/rails test --help` on your console for more parameters using testing.

 ## Services (job queues, cache servers, search engines, etc.)